- July 7, 2020

 Each block in the Blockchain carries encrypted information distributed into multiple devices, that check and validate every bit of information added, all at the same time.
 It’s almost impervious to any form of tampering that a regular cyberattacker can easily do on a conventional network.

 But it wasn’t until 2008, when a group who called themselves by the pseudonym “Satoshi Nakamoto,” adapted the technology for Bitcoin that the technology began to gain momentum.
-They released the whitepaper entitled Bitcoin: A Peer to Peer Electronic Cash Systemthat described Bitcoin as a “purely peer-to-peer version of electronic cash.”
-It was when blockchain technology went public and was utilised by2009.
+They released the whitepaper entitled Bitcoin: A Peer-to-Peer Electronic Cash System that described Bitcoin as a “purely peer-to-peer version of electronic cash.”
+It was when blockchain technology went public and was utilized by 2009.
 Since then, it has transformed into one of today’s leading ground-breaking technologies, conceived to impact every industry and sector of society.

 By 2014, some experts began to look at Blockchain in a new light.
-They realized there was more to the technology than just running bitcoin.
-It can revolutionise many other industries, from pharma to education, legal to government, and the like.
+They realized there was more to the technology than just running Bitcoin.
+It can revolutionize many other industries, from pharma to education, legal to government, and the like.

-Security experts, for example,are now exploring Blockchain to bring defense systems against cybercrime and data breach to a whole new level.
+Security experts, for example, are now exploring Blockchain to bring defense systems against cybercrime and data breaches to a whole new level.

-Blockchain removes intermediaries being a peer-to-peer (P2P) system of data collection and sharing.
+Blockchain removes intermediaries from being a peer-to-peer (P2P) system of data collection and sharing.
 As a result, proactive consumers are getting warmer to Blockchain as a viable alternative aside from the Internet.
-Blockchain technology can provide consumers direct access to information without middlemen or third parties, like the Internet does.
+Blockchain technology can provide consumers with direct access to information without middlemen or third parties like the Internet does.
 In truth, Blockchain can protect consumers more than any internet network can.
-So, the P2P nature of Blockchainand the greater security and privacy it brings is making the technology more and more desirable for a market besieged by severe cyberattacks, data breach, and theft.
+So, the P2P nature of Blockchain and the greater security and privacy it brings are making the technology more and more desirable for a market besieged by severe cyberattacks, data breaches, and theft.

 Elements of a Blockchain: